 The approach focuses on eliminating unequal power relations and unequal distribution of resources, for example in relation to gender.
-A human rights-based approach rests on four fundamental principles: Participation, Accountability, Non-discrimination, and Transparency (PANT).
-It is expected that the affected rightsholders are adequately involved in the entire development cycle.
-In the case of tribal and indigenous peoples and according to their collective human rights, this requires a process of Free, Prior and Informed Consent (FPIC).
+A human rights-based approach rests on four fundamental principles: Participation, Accountability, Nondiscrimination, and Transparency (PANT).
+It is expected that vulnerable or marginalised groups or otherwise affected rightsholders are adequately involved in the entire development cycle.
+In the case of Tribal and Indigenous Peoples and according to their collective human rights, this involves a process of Free, Prior and Informed Consent (FPIC).
+Read more about FPIC on cisu.dk/CSP-materials.